luigicalligaris/dcfake77/README.md

 # DCFake77
-DCFake77 is an emulator for the DCF77 time signal, used to synchronize clocks, watches, appliances and industrial equipment

-DCF77 exploits hardware available on common development boards to generate a 77.5 kHz signal, AM-modulated to encode the DCF77 protocol.
+DCFake77 is an emulator for the DCF77 time signal, used to synchronize clocks, watches, appliances and industrial equipment.
+DCFake77 exploits hardware available on common development boards to generate a 77.5 kHz signal, AM-modulated to encode the DCF77 protocol.

 ## Available implementations
 So far two implementations are provided: